cassiomolin/chat-websockets/README.md

 var websocket = new WebSocket("ws://" + username + ":" + password + "@localhost:8080");
 ```

-The browser will encode `username:password` as Base64 and will send it in the `Authorization` header of the handshake request.
+The browser will encode `username:password` as Base64 and will send it in the `Authorization` header of the handshake request:

 ```
 Authorization: Basic dXNlcm5hbWU6cGFzc3dvcmQ=
 ```

-However looks like no other browsers support it.

 ### Token-Based Authentication